 The received beacon signals in the nominal 60 kHz uplink band from 406.020 MHz to 406.080 MHz, are directly translated to the L-band downlink centred at 1,544.5 MHz.
 The signal is not converted to baseband or a low intermediate frequency at any point.
 Signals at 406.05 MHz are converted to 1,544.5 MHz.
-The frequency stability is +/- 6 ppm and +/- 9 ppm at beginning and
+The frequency stability is $\pm$ 6 ppm and $\pm$ 9 ppm at beginning and end of satellite life respectively.
+The main filtering of the band is performed in the SAR transponder block using a SAW filter operating in the uplink frequency band.

-The specified useful channel bandwidth is > 60 kHz.
+The specified useful channel bandwidth is $> 60$ kHz.
 The measurements (see Figure 6.3) indicate that a 0.5 dB-channel bandwidth of approximately 100 kHz is achieved.
 The measured noise-equivalent bandwidth is in the order of 180 kHz.

-Figure 6-36-3: Measured Pass-band of MSG Transponder
+Figure 6-3: Measured Pass-band of MSG Transponder